Whatsapp Icon

 • Stay hydrated: Drinking plenty of water a day before the test can help produce a more substantial sputum sample.
 Clear fluids like herbal teas are also recommended.

-• No smoking: If you are a smoker, it's advised to not smoke at least 24 hours prior to the test as it can affect the results.
+• No smoking: If you are a smoker, it's advised to not smoke at least 24 hours before the test as it can affect the results.

 During the Test